-Why Did I Choose to Work in the Tang Group
+Why I Choose to Work in the Lab of Professor Weiping Tang

 Unfortunately, many of us know someone who has been diagnosed with cancer.
 I am no exception.
 Countless times I’ve heard people ask why there is no cure yet, and I’ve listened to a host of possible answers – some logical, some ludicrous.
 But all cures and treatments require a solid foundation of fundamental research.

 When I started graduate school at the University of Wisconsin-Madison, I never imagined working in a medicinal chemistry group.
-Then I met Weiping Tang, a professor of chemistry and pharmaceutical sciences already guiding one of his compound through human clinical trials for the treatment of multiple cancers, including multiple myeloma.
-I knew then and there that I wanted to work toward a cure too.
+Then I met Weiping Tang, a professor of chemistry and pharmaceutical sciences already guiding one of his compounds through human clinical trials for the treatment of multiple cancers, including multiple myeloma.
+I knew then and there that I wanted to work toward a cure too, especially considering my aunt was recently diagnosed with multiple myeloma.
 Three years later, I help write grant applications that address an underlying cause of breast cancer and perform research that seeks to modulate levels of misbehaving proteins in cancers, among other things.

 I know how tirelessly my colleagues and collaborators work toward a cure to this too-common disease, and I’ve witnessed their well-earned successes.
 Theses incremental but important steps toward a cure are why I value research and envision spending my career communicating these victories to the public.